Sajakhtar/leveluptuts-react17/README.md

   - "Zero API" data layer built on Next.js, inspired by Ruby on Rails
   - i.e. no need for rest or GraphQL
   - fullstack functionality

+## Class Components

+Thus far we've utilized function based components, but old code bases may have class based components as older versions of react used a class based syntax.
+Hooks and Functional Components are definitively declared to be the future.

+Learn about class based components in [React 16 for everyone](https://leveluptutorials.com/tutorials/react-16-for-everyone/create-react-app-and-initial-files-explained)